 Breakfast: Granny’s Donuts

 Buzzfeed touted Granny’s as the best donuts in Montana, and I can’t help but agree.
 Located right across from MSU’s towering dorm halls, this shop has been serving up tasty treats to Bozemanites for the past 14 years.
-There are always a few standbys like maple bars and chocolate cake, but donut master Robert McWilliams is always coming up new seasonal flavors or just for the hell of it.
-He doesn’t accept credit cards though, so be sure to hit up the ATM beforehand; nothing could be as painful as smelling his creations and then not being able to taste any.
+There are always a few standbys like maple bars and chocolate cake, but donut master Robert McWilliams is always coming up with new seasonal flavors just for the hell of it.
+He doesn’t accept credit cards though, so be sure to hit up the ATM beforehand; nothing could be as painful as smelling his creations and then not being able to taste them.

 Coffee: Wild Joe’s Coffee Spot